fbpx

 Webster Springs, WV

 Since the early part of the 20th Century coal has been of economic importance to Webster County .
-The men of Barton (now Curtin) #2 mine placed this large block of coal here in 1930 as a tribute to the area’s history of mining.
+The men of Barton (now Curtin) #2 mine placed this large block … Continue reading Coal Block

 Jerry Run Summer Theater